acnapyx/bg-typographic-layout/README.md

 Yep.
 I don't have a Mac so I'm unable to prepare the necessary layouts for this platform.
 Use Birman's Typographic Layout for English, or create one on your own :)

+### Something doesn't work in Figma.

+Please contact Figma developers.
+Figma forcefully takes control of keyboard shortcuts used by the keyboard layout and there's nothing I can do.

 ### How to write the ellipsis symbol?

 Alt + / .
 It is not in the picture, because it is not recommended to be used (its use is an abuse of common sense).